ur-tcs/programming-2-ex-9/futures/README.md

 Finished task #1: world
 ```

-In this example, we starts a task (numbered 0) that prints `hello` after 5 seconds, then starts another task (numbered 1) which runs after the first one and prints world after 1 second.
+In this example, we start a task (numbered 0) that prints `hello` after 5 seconds, then start another task (numbered 1) which runs after the first one and prints world after 1 second.
 Task #1 starts only after #0 has completed.

 Complete the following sketch.